masneyb/weather-station/README.md

 I used a [USB Charger Doctor](https://www.adafruit.com/products/1852) to roughly measure the power utilization of the entire weather station at 140 mAH with just the wind / rain collector running in the background and 200 mAH when the main collection processes runs every 5 minutes for just a few seconds.
-I would expect to get around a day on a fully charged battery without any kind of backup from the solar panel.
+This is with a USB WiFi dongle running the entire time.
+I would expect to get around a day of usage on a fully charged battery without any kind of backup from the solar panel.
+I've had no problems with the battery charging itself each day during the Summer.
+We'll see how this does in the Winter, although I hope that the larger solar panel will be able to replenish the battery each day.

+### Project Box

 I used
 [this project box on Amazon](https://www.amazon.com/uxcell%C2%AE-Waterproof-Connect-Junction-200x120x75mm/dp/B00O9YY1G2),